Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/_index.md

 >
 > The JCL MIGRUCNF was fixed in 3.6 SP3.

+<span id="Customiz"></span>

 ### Customize the step PMIGR2 JCL MIGRCAT

 If the migration process fails, use the UPRS0010 JCL to restore the instance files.
-Simply set the job card, and submit the JCL.
+Set the job card, and submit the JCL.

-If the option UPCOPIL is set to 'NO', do not forget to set the UCONF variables:
+If the option UPCOPIL is set to 'NO', you must set the UCONFSET ID=cft.install_dir,VALUE='coppath/home'

-- UCONFSET ID=cft.install\_dir,VALUE='coppath/home'
-- UCONFSET ID=copilot.HTTP.HttpRootDir,VALUE='coppath/runtime/wwwroot'

 Upgrade the STC CFT and Copilot if needed.